Preparedness and survival for the disabled and elderly is a topic we don’t hear much about. But it’s definitely important.

 In a disaster, it’s important to think before you act.
 Take action that’s assertive, effective and sensitive to those around you.

-One subject I regret not touching on during my show yesterday is the necessity for having a support network.
+One subject I regret not touching on with Judy is the necessity for having a support network.
 We need one another.
 That’s especially true if one of us is disabled, elderly or in some way ill.